ben-arnao/StoRM/README.md

 # stochasticmutatortuner
-A neural network hyper parameter tuner
+A neural network hyperparameter tuner

 # Motivations of this tuner

-Neural network hyper parameter optimization is an esepcially challenging task due to 3 main reasons.
+Neural network hyper parameter optimization is an especially challenging task due to 3 main reasons.

-1) Parameters are highly codependant, arguably on all axis.
+1) Parameters are highly co dependent, arguably on all axes.

-2) The search space can be highly convex and intractible.
+2) The search space can be highly convex and intractable.

 3) For high-end performance where we need to squeeze as much performance out of our model as possible, the search space can get very large.

-Recent research has shown there is not much repoduible evidence that any of today's state of the art techniques significantly beat random search. https://arxiv.org/pdf/1902.07638.pdf
+Recent research has shown there is not much reproducible evidence that any of today's state of the art techniques significantly beat random search. https://arxiv.org/pdf/1902.07638.pdf

 # How does this tuner attempt to solve these issues?

 The tuner can be thought of as a combination of a restricted grid search combined with random search.
-The idea behind this tuner is to mutate the network along different axis and let the user choose how explorative the tuner should be.
-This appaorach allows for the tuner to combine the benefits of fine tuning a configuration for a slow and steady descent, but also allowing the tuner to have the freedom to mutate the network multiple times in one step, so that it can get out of local minima.
+The idea behind this tuner is to mutate the network along different axes and let the user choose how explorative the tuner should be.
+This approach allows for the tuner to combine the benefits of fine tuning a configuration for a slow and steady descent, but also allowing the tuner to have the freedom to mutate the network multiple times in one step, so that it can get out of local minima.

 The default value ```randomize_axis_factor``` is 0.5 which means that there is a 50% chance, just one mutation will be made.
 There is a 25% chance 2 mutations will be made.
 A 12.5% chance that 3 mutations will be made, and so on.

 My belief is that this tuner provides a good balance in addressing the issues above.
-Allowing enough freedom so that we do respect the convexness of the search space and co-dpendacy of variables while also restricting the the probability of hops, so that there is at least some guidance.
+Allowing enough freedom so that we do respect the convexness of the search space and co-dependency of variables while also restricting the the probability of hops, so that there is at least some guidance.

 # Usage